mattermost/docs/source/administration/prev-config-settings.rst

 AD/LDAP Synchronize Now
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This button causes AD/LDAP synchronization to occur as soon as it is pressed.
+When selected, this button initiates AD/LDAP synchronization immediately.
 Use it whenever you have made a change in the AD/LDAP server you want to take effect immediately.
 After using the button, the next AD/LDAP synchronization will occur after the time specified by the Synchronization Interval.

 You can monitor the status of the synchronization job in the table below this button.